7 Tips to Write Back-in-Stock Emails (+ 12 Examples)

 3 Tips for writing a back-in-stock email

-Back-in-stock emails have only one goal: to inform the subscriber about the restocking.
-Your job is to show them the product, remind them why they wanted it, and persuade them to take action quickly.
+Back-in-stock emails have only one goal: to inform subscribers about the restocking.
+Your job is to show them the product, remind them what makes it so high in demand, and persuade them to take action quickly.
 Here’s how you do it 👇

 Showcase the product

 In theory, you can send a back-in-stock email highlighting multiple restocked products.
-However, this will likely lower the email's performance and generate unsubscriptions.
+However, that would depend on the type of campaign you’re sending.

-Instead, you should only showcase the product the subscriber said they wanted to buy.
+If you’re crafting an email for those who signed up to get notified, you should focus on showcasing the product the subscriber said they wanted to buy.

 For example, this is how Public Goods notifies customers of their bestselling candles being back in stock: